-Black men have always wondered about their skin but expressing concerns out loud suggests he is less manly.
-In the past, being worried about beautifying his face outside of a clean shave and the fresh haircut wasn’t looked upon as masculine.
+Black men have always wondered about their skin, but expressing concerns out loud suggests he is less manly.
+In the past, being worried about beautifying his face outside of a clean shave and a fresh haircut wasn’t considered masculine.
 Seeking impeccable skin or having a flawless image seemed too girly for most black men.

-Sadly, the stigma implied he would be compromising his manhood if he makes a fuss about his skin or mentioning a pimple on his was a firm “no-no” for black men.
-When black men experienced issues such as oily skin, ingrown hairs, breakouts, and blackhead not many options are available.
-Usually, black men live with blemished skin because nothing on the market catered to black men skin therefore worst case he'd have to sneak and use his girlfriend, sister, or mother products.
+Sadly, the stigma implied he would compromise his manhood if he made a fuss about his skin or mentioned a pimple on his was a firm “no-no” for black men.
+When black men experience issues such as oily skin, ingrown hairs, breakouts, and blackheads, not many options are available.
+Usually, black men live with blemished skin because nothing on the market catered to black men's skin therefore worst case, he'd have to sneak and use his girlfriend, sister, or mother products.

-Aside from hair care products black men have been ignored by the beauty industry for there personal care needs dealing with skin issues.
-Yet some home remedies passed down from generational grooming rituals from elders have been effective to help black men skin concerns.
-Ironically other than the usual oily skin and hyper-pigmentation issues, black men rarely make a fuss about their skin.
-However, problems outside of the normal of these two problems internally such as hormonal imbalances can shake things up a bit.
+Aside from hair care products, black men have been ignored by the beauty industry for their personal care needs dealing with skin issues.
+Yet some home remedies passed down from generational grooming rituals from elders have been effective in helping black men's skin concerns.
+Ironically other than the usual oily skin and hyper-pigmentation issues, black men rarely fuss about their skin.
+However, problems outside of the normal of these two problems internally, such as hormonal imbalances, can shake things up a bit.

-Most men are under the impression if their skin is free of blemishes or “have great skin;” there’s no use for skincare products.
-This is further from the truth because skincare is about self-care and taking the initiative is considered good hygiene practice.
-Even black men who don’t have problems with their skin such as blemishes, breakouts, and blackheads can benefit from effective skincare to manage and maintain healthy skin to age gracefully.
+Most men are under the impression if their skin is free of blemishes or they “have great skin,” there’s no use for skincare products.
+This is further from the truth because skincare is about self-care, and taking the initiative is considered good hygiene practice.
+Even black men who don’t have problems with their skin, such as blemishes, breakouts, and blackheads, can benefit from effective skincare to manage and maintain healthy skin to age gracefully.
 Preventative skin care is beneficial to help slow down the aging process and protect the skin from free radicals to fight against premature aging.

-For the beginner, the basics cleansers, toners, exfoliants, and moisturizers are a good start but it's not good enough for black men.
+For beginners, the basics cleansers, toners, exfoliants, and moisturizers are a good start, but it's not good enough for black men.
 Quality ingredients and active formulations are recommended to address specific problems, concerns, and issues.
 Here are a few questions to consider when determining your skin type and conditions.

 - How often do I wipe my face to remove oils from my face?